PulseStrategy369/PulseStrategy/README.md

   xBond is a PRC20 token that represents your share of the PLSX (PulseX’s native token) held in a decentralized smart contract.
 It’s like a ticket that proves you own a piece of the PLSX vault.

 - **How to Get xBond?**
-  For the first 180 days after the contract is deployed, anyone can mint xBond by depositing PLSX.
-You get 1 xBond for every 1 PLSX you deposit, minus a small 0.5% fee.
-  **Example:** Deposit 1,000 PLSX → receive 995 xBond (after the 0.5% fee).
+  Anyone can mint xBond by depositing PLSX. issuance follows reserve ratio starting at 1 to 1.

- After 180 days, minting stops forever.
-The only way to get xBond is to buy it on a decentralized exchange (DEX) like PulseX.
+  After supply reaches 3.69 Trillion, minting stops forever and The only way to get xBond is to buy it on a decentralized exchange (DEX) like PulseX.

 - **Redemption Guarantee:**